-Contaminant Measure MCL (AL) /IRDL] PHG (MCLG) [MRDLG] Typical Source of Contaminant Health Effects Language Microbiological Contaminants Total Coliform Bacteria (Total Coliform Rule) MCL:For systems that collect lessthan 40 samples per month:No more than 1 positivemonthly sampleFor systems that collect 40 ormore samples per month:More than 5.0% of monthlysamples are positive (0) Naturally present in the environment Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially-harmful, bacteria may be present.
+Contaminant Unit Measure -ment MCL (AL) [MRDL] PHG (MCLG) [MRDLG] Typical Source of Contaminant Health Effects Language Microbiological Contamin Microbiological Contaminants Total Coliform Bacteria (Total Coliform Rule) MCL: For systems that than 40 samples No more than 1 pmonthly sample For systems that more samples pe More than 5.0% of samples are positions. per month: ositive collect 40 or r month: of monthly (0) Naturally present in the environment Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially-harmful, bacteria may be present.
 Coliforms were found in more samples than allowed and this was a warning of potential problems.
 Fecal coliform and E. coli (Total Coliform Rule) MCL: A routine sample and a repeat sample are total coliform positive, and one of these is also fecal coliform or E. coli positive (0) Human and animal fecal waste Fecal coliforms and E. coli are bacteria whose presence indicates that the water may be contaminated with human or animal wastes.
 Microbes in these wastes can cause short-term effects, such as diarrhea, cramps, nausea, headaches, or other symptoms.
 They may pose a special health risk for infants, young children, some of the elderly, and people with severely compromised immune systems.
 Fecal Indicator (E. coli) (Ground Water Rule) 0 (0) Human and animal fecal waste Fecal coliforms and E. coli are bacteria whose presence indicates that the water may be contaminated with human or animal wastes.
 Microbes in these wastes can cause short-term effects, such as diarrhea, cramps, nausea, headaches, or other symptoms.
 They may pose a special health risk for infants, young children, some of the elderly, and people with severely compromised immune systems.